herubagush/dotfiles/README.md

 # dotfiles
-My own dotfiles what using in my machine
+My own dotfiles that using in my machine